AhmedSAHassan/Phybion_ShortReads_Analysis/phybion_explorer/README.md

 ## 🚀 How to Run

-- open the phybion_explorer.R file
+- Open the phybion_explorer.R file
-- if required, install the dependencies
+- If required, install the dependencies
-- run the app by executing the content of the app script
+- Run the app by executing the content of the app script